jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

       (ii) any member of the Maori community nominated, after consultation with the Maori community, by the chief executive to carry out the duties of a social worker under this Act in respect of the adoption:
-    (b) in relation to any other application or proposed application for an adoption order, means— (i) any person employed as a social worker in the department; or (ii) if the court so directs, any member of the Maori community nominated, after consultation with the Maori community, by the chief executive to carry out the duties of a social worker under this Act in respect of the adoption.
+    (b) in relation to any other application or proposed application for an adoption order, means— (i) any person employed as a social worker in the department; or (ii) if the court so directs, any member of the Maori community nominated, after consultation with the Maori community, by the chief executive to carry out the duties of a social worker under this Act in respect of the adoption
+  - **surrogacy arrangement** has the same meaning as in section 5 of the Human Assisted Reproductive Technology Act 2004.
+(2) For the purposes of the definition of overseas adoption in subsection (1), the production of a document purporting to be the original or a certified copy of an order or a record of an adoption made by a court, judicial authority, or public authority in any place outside New Zealand is, in the absence of proof to the contrary, sufficient evidence that the adoption was made and that it is legally valid according to the law of that place.

+### 2A Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1AA have effect according to their terms.

 **Making of adoption orders**

 ### 3 Power to make adoption orders
-(1) Subject to the provisions of this Act, a court may, upon an application made by any person whether domiciled in New Zealand or not, make an adoption order in respect of any child, whether domiciled in New Zealand or not.
+(1) Subject to the provisions of this Act, a court may, on an application for the purpose, make an adoption order in respect of a child.
+(1A) However, an application for an adoption order in respect of a child may be made only if— (a) a Judge is satisfied that the need for the adoption arises because of an international surrogacy arrangement; or (b) a Family Court Associate or Judge is satisfied that—
+    (i) the applicant or applicants are ordinarily resident in New Zealand and the child is ordinarily resident in New Zealand; or
+    (ii) there are exceptional circumstances that justify the making of the application.Examples of exceptional circumstances for the purposes of subsection (1A)﻿(b)﻿(ii)Example 1A child aged 3 years lives in an overseas country.
+Both of the child’s parents have died.
+The child’s grandmother, who lives in Auckland, is the only family member who is able to take over the child’s care and has applied to the Family Court to adopt the child.
+Those circumstances meet the threshold of exceptional circumstances.Example 2A child aged 5 years lives in an overseas country.
+The child’s father has died and the child’s mother is terminally ill and unable to care for the child.
+The child’s aunt, who lives in Dunedin, is the only family member who is able to take over the child’s care and has applied to the Family Court to adopt the child.
+Those circumstances meet the threshold of exceptional circumstances.
 (2) An adoption order may be made on the application of 2 spouses jointly in respect of a child.
 (3) An adoption order may be made in respect of the adoption of a child by the mother or father of the child, either alone or jointly with his or her spouse.
+(4) For the purposes of this section, a person is to be treated as ordinarily resident in New Zealand if— (a) the person’s home is in New Zealand; or
+  (b) the person is residing in New Zealand with the intention of residing in New Zealand indefinitely; or (c) having resided in New Zealand with the intention of establishing their home in New Zealand, or with the intention of residing in New Zealand indefinitely, the person is outside New Zealand but intends to return to establish their home in New Zealand or to reside in New Zealand indefinitely.

 ### 4 Restrictions on making adoption orders
 (1) Except in special circumstances, an adoption order shall not be made in respect of a child unless the applicant or, in the case of a joint application, one of the applicants—